 New Jersey Opioid Prescription Malpractice Attorneys

 Just how bad of an epidemic is opioid addiction in our country?
-Well, in 2016, more Americans died from opioid overdose than the number of our countrymen who died in the entirety of the Vietnam War.
+Consider this: in 2016 alone, more Americans died from opioid overdose than died during the entirety of the Vietnam War.

 - codeine (only manufactured in generic form)

 - hydrocodone (Hysingla ER, Zohydro ER)

 - morphine (Astramorph, Avinza, Kadian, MS Contin, Ora-Morph SR)

 - oxycodone (OxyContin, Oxecta, Roxicodone)